MichaelCurrin/docsify-js-tutorial/docs/README.md

 $ touch .nojekyll
 ```

-Copy the template files from _this_ project's _quickstart_ directory to your _own_ project.
+Copy the template files from this project's _quickstart_ directory to your _own_ project.

 ```bash
 $ cp <PATH_TO_THIS_REPO>/quickstart/* .
 ```

 That will work as a basic doc site if you start serving it now, but continue with the steps below so it is customized for your needs.
+See the _Docsify_ [Configuration](https://docsify.now.sh/configuration) page for more detailed customization than covered in this tutorial.

 ### 3. Configure homepage